We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Lemon essential oil is sometimes used in aromatherapy as a natural analgesic.
 The anti-stress and antidepressant effects of this oil may have something to do with how it helps our bodies interpret our pain without panicking.

 To determine how lemon oil affects humans who are in pain, more research is needed.

 If you have a cold or are experiencing a sore throat, lemon essential oil is a good home remedy to try.

-Try setting up a diffuser with lemon oil to release its sweet, tangy scent in your room while you get some rest.
+Try setting up a diffuser with lemon oil to release its sweet, citrusy scent in your room while you get some rest.
 The calming properties of lemon oil can help relax both your mind and the muscles in your throat.

 There isn’t a lot of clinical data that backs up lemon oil aromatherapy with calming the common cold, but we do know that the vitamin C and antioxidant properties of lemon juice are of benefit when you just need to breathe a little easier.